 Jay Garrick is the original Flash, the old veteran who spent decades serving as a member of the Justice Society and mentoring younger heroes.
 In DC's original continuity, it was stories of Jay Garrick that inspired Barry Allen to become the Flash, and later, it was Jay and Barry who first crossed the bridge between Earth-One and Earth-Two.

-Garrick is seemingly in the process of returning to comic books as part of the current Doomsday Clock series.
+Garrick recently returned to comic books as part of the reintroduced Justice Society.